 - Link Building – This section checks if the site is receiving a sufficient number of backlinks.

-- On-site – This simply checks if the targeted keyword is being used in the homepage’s title and body.
+- On-Site Analysis – This simply checks if the targeted keyword is being used in the homepage’s title and body.

 - Trust Metrics – This section checks if the site is reasonably well established.